The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Numerical experiments

 \section{Numerical experiments}

 In this section, we consider two numerical experiments to verify the effectiveness of our method.
-We use the Matlab function $eigs$ to solve the eigensystem \eqref{disblockdiag1} to compute the propagating values and the corresponding modes.
-First, in the following experiments, for the period $\Lambda=2\pi$, we choose the PML thickness to be $L=0.5$ and set $s(x_{2})$ accordingly, making the PML truncation error negligible compared to finite element discretization.
+We use the Matlab function $eigs$ to solve the eigensystem \eqref{disblockdiag} to compute the propagative wave numbers and the corresponding modes.
+First, in the following experiments, for the period $\Lambda=2\pi$, we choose the PML thickness to be $\delta=0.5$ and set $s(x_{2})$ accordingly, making the PML truncation error negligible compared to finite element discretization.
 In all experiments, the nonhomogeneous periodic medium of the Wigner-Seitz cell is in $[-\pi,\pi]\times[-0.5,0.5]$.
-Since the periodic $\Lambda$ is $2\pi$, the propagating values are all in the interval $[-0.5, 0.5]$.
+Since the periodic $\Lambda$ is $2\pi$, the propagative wave numbers are all in the interval $[-0.5, 0.5]$.

+Since a guided mode remains a guided mode when multiplied by a constant, we compute its error as follows.
+We fix an exact solution $ u_{guide}^{e} $ and denote the numerically obtained eigenfunction as $ u_{guide}^{h} $.
+The $ L^2 $ error for the guided mode is then defined as

+In essence, this treats the numerical solution as a hyperplane spanned by the computed eigenfunction and measures the $ L^2 $ error as the distance from the fixed exact solution to that hyperplane.